Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,406.77303333333333,461.22743333333335.md

 # [May 15th, 2020 Q&A](../2020-05-15.md)
 ## Q&A: Multiplayer has quality-of-life issues, are you going to fix them?
 https://youtube.com/embed/NlIVwoRqjVk?autoplay=1&start=406&end=462
-This question was possibly duplicated with a more recent answer: [September 28th, 2021 Livestream Q&A: When are you optimising co-op?](./yt-BFhhlBTpbMc.md) [https://www.youtube.com/watch?v=BFhhlBTpbMc](https://www.youtube.com/watch?v=BFhhlBTpbMc)
+This question was possibly duplicated with a more recent answer: [October 5th, 2021 Livestream Q&A: New fixes for Multiplayer gameplay?](./yt-YExHZSA1bH4.md) [https://www.youtube.com/watch?v=YExHZSA1bH4](https://www.youtube.com/watch?v=YExHZSA1bH4)

 ### Topics